-Outdoor fireplaces have an undeniable appeal, and there has been a definite increase in their popularity recently.
+Outdoor fireplace ideas are a dime a dozen, but what do you do when it's time to make a decision?
 Whether you are looking for a fire pit, an outdoor fireplace, or something in between the two, it can be a little daunting to decide what works best for your space, and budget.
-Don't worry though, because we have a number of great outdoor fireplace ideas in store for you.
+Don't worry though, because we have a number of great outdoor living products in store for you.

 It does not matter if you have grand plans for an entire makeover of your backyard or patio area or just adding a little pizzazz to the exterior of your home, you will have many questions.
 Some of those questions will include: where do you start with an outdoor fireplace?
 What are the different types?
 How much does an outdoor fireplace cost?
 What about fire pits?
 Is there something in between the two?
 Where can I see some pictures of backyard fireplace ideas?

 With just a little patience and the information in this guide, you will be able to decide what is best for your outdoor area as well as learn a few tips and tricks on the way.

 What Works In My Yard?

 A piece of solidifying your plans is judging what fits the area.
 For example, if you have a large patio that has a free-standing island or a dividing wall, you might desire a prefabricated gas or wood-burning fireplace.
 This is different from if you have a smaller patio that lacks a wall to place an outdoor fireplace on.
 A fire pit would be a better fit for that configuration.
 There are many hearth appliance options available for the redesign of your outdoor space.
 That number of choices can be intimidating if you are unsure of the benefits and downsides to each.

 Fire Pit or Fireplace or Something Else - What's The Difference?